FirehoseWeekend/install-guide/nitrous.md

 ### Setup git

-Then adjust these to have your name and email address inside the double quotes:
+Then run the command below and **adjust this to have your name inside the double quotes**:

 ```
 git config --global user.email "you@example.com"
 ```

+Then it will immediately return with the dollar sign and then not display anything else.
+After this happens run the command below and **adjust this to have your email inside the double quotes**:

 ```
 git config --global user.name "Your Name"
 ```